The Benefits (and Potential Pitfalls) of Mindfulness

-Maybe you’ve seen the headlines claiming the term is overused, or the concept stretched too thin, or even that mindful meditation can be detrimental to your mental health.Studies show that when people commit to mindfulness, some amazing changes start to happen, both neurologically and physically.
+Maybe you’ve seen the headlines claiming the term is overused or the concept stretched too thin.
+Maybe you’ve even heard that mindful meditation can be detrimental to your mental health.Studies show that when people commit to mindfulness, some amazing changes start to happen, both neurologically and physically.
 Click To Tweet

 If you’re new to mindfulness, it’s worth noting that a mindfulness practice can include meditation, but it doesn’t have to.
 For example, my simple practice of posture, breath and mind is based on mindfulness but doesn’t require the dedicated time and space that meditation does.